Television licence: Romania

 Until 2017 a licence fee was collected as part of the electricity bill.
 It made up part of Televiziunea Română's (TVR) funding, with the rest coming from advertising and government grants.
 Everyone with a television receiver or a computer needed to pay.

 In 2016, the Parliament of Romania decided to abolish the fee from 1 January 2017.
 Since then, TVR's funding mainly comes from government grants and advertising.

 Singapore

 Residents of Singapore with televisions in their households, or televisions or radios in their vehicles, were required to acquire the appropriate licences from 1963 to 2010.
+The licence fee in 1963 was at $24 per year ($2 per month), touted at the time as being "one of the cheapest in this part of the world".
+The licence fees are channelled to the Singapore Broadcasting Authority where they would be used to fund minority and public service programmes.

+As of 1991, the licence fee was at $100 per year.

 The licence fees were abolished from 1 January 2011.
-Finance Minister Tharman Shanmugaratnam reported that he was abolishing the fees as they were "losing their relevance".
+Then Finance Minister Tharman Shanmugaratnam reported that he was abolishing the fees as they were "losing their relevance".

 Slovakia

 The TV licence fee in Slovakia was €4.64 per month (€55.68 per year).
 In addition to the licence fee, RTVS also received state subsidies and money from advertising.
-The license fee was abolished from 1 July 2023.
+The licence fee was abolished from 1 July 2023.